yaasoniii/yaasoniii/README.md

 ###

-<p align="left">Software developer in training, from where de huzz at.
+<p align="left">Junior Software dev, from where de huzz at.
 Code-driven (at times).
 Learning, building, improving.</p>

 ###